At a Glance...

-Our free Mortgage Calculator is a great way to play around with your budget.
-You can insert home values, your down payment, and the amount of interest you expect to pay on your home loan to get an idea for what your monthly payments will look like.
+Our free mortgage calculator is a great way to play around with your budget.
+You can insert home values, your down payment, and the amount of interest you expect to pay on your home loan to get an idea of what your monthly payments will look like.
 Before you make any decisions, however, it's important to sit down with a bank lender to get pre-approved for a mortgage.
 This is an invaluable process, because it essentially sets your budget for you.

 Your lender will review every aspect of your finances (your current income, total savings, outstanding debts, credit score, credit history, and assets) to determine how much the bank is willing to lend you.
 We recommend meeting with at least two to three lenders before making a decision.